Ultrastrong time-dependent light-matter interactions are gauge-relative: Example: Uniform motion through a cavity

 The final term in this expression describes the R\"ontgen interaction in which the dipole experiences an effective electric field ${\dot {\bf R}}\times {\bf B}({\bf R})$ due to the gross motion in the lab frame \cite{craig_molecular_1998,lembessis_theory_1993,boussiakou_quantum_2002}.
 Such an interaction also appears in the complete Hamiltonian derived by keeping ${\bf R}$ as a dynamical variable where it manifests via a non-mechanical canonical momentum ${\bf K} = M{\dot {\bf R}} +e{\bf r} \times {\bf B}({\bf R})$.
 The R\"ontgen interaction term is lost when ${\bf R}={\dot {\bf R}}t$ is prescribed as external within the complete Hamiltonian, which results in Eq.~(\ref{hamalph2}).

-We have seen that assuming a time-dependent coupling leads to non-equivalent models $H^\alpha(t)$, as does approximating the control as external within the Hamiltonian, and we have given a physical example [Eq. (\ref{h4})] in which these procedures give the same result.
-In general, neither procedure is equivalent to approximating the control as external in the Lagrangian, which results in the gauge-invariant class $\{{\tilde H}^\alpha(t)\}$.
-However, for specific classical paths ${\bf R}(t)$ and operators ${\bf r}$ and ${\bf A}_{\rm T}({\bf x})$ within Eq. (\ref{h45}), it may be possible to find a value of $\alpha$ for which ${\tilde H}^\alpha(t) = H^\alpha(t)$.
-When using ${\tilde H}^\alpha(t)$ any value of $\alpha$ can be chosen as the final predictions will necessarily be $\alpha$-independent.
+When using ${\tilde H}^\alpha(t)$ any value of $\alpha$ can be chosen and the final predictions will necessarily be $\alpha$-independent (gauge-invariant).
 Let us therefore suppose that these predictions are ``correct" (albeit approximate).
-In contrast, not just any value of $\alpha$ can be chosen when using $H^\alpha(t)$.
-Rather, the fixed values of $\alpha$ for which $H^\alpha(t)={\tilde H}^\alpha(t)$ are those allowed in order to obtain ``correct" results using $H^\alpha(t)$.
-Such solutions for $\alpha$ do exist when considering uniform motion within the simple model of Eq. (\ref{h4}).
+It follows that the fixed values of $\alpha$ for which $H^\alpha(t)={\tilde H}^\alpha(t)$ are those allowed in order to obtain ``correct" results using $H^\alpha(t)$.

 Taking the fields given by Eqs.~(\ref{mod1a}) and (\ref{mod2a}), we assume that ${\bf R}(t)=(h-\nu t){\hat {\bf x}}$, implying uniform motion ${\dot {\bf R}}=-\nu{\hat {\bf x}}$ from an initial position $h{\hat {\bf x}}$ outside of the cavity.
 Under these conditions the difference ${\tilde H}^\alpha(t)-H^\alpha(t)$ is given by